Definition

 What is hardware clustering?

-Hardware clustering (sometimes called operating system clustering) is a hardware-based method of turning multiple servers into a cluster (a group of servers that acts like a single system).
-As a rule, a hardware cluster is created by installing a number of blade servers on the machine that will control the cluster.
-Each of the blade servers functions independently of the others, although they all respond to the same requests.
-The operating system of the controlling server is responsible for monitoring the cluster and performing administrative tasks, such as deciding when failover is necessary and assigning the load of a failed node to a functioning server.
+As a rule, a hardware cluster is created by installing a number of blade servers on the machine that controls the cluster.
+Each blade server functions independently of the others, although they all respond to the same requests.
+The OS of the controlling server monitors the cluster and performs administrative tasks, such as deciding when failover is necessary and assigning the load of a failed node to a functioning server.

-Hardware clustering typically requires some software application changes.
-The alternative to hardware clustering, application clustering, is a fully software-based method of clustering servers.
+Hardware clustering requires software application changes.
+The alternative to hardware clustering, application clustering, is a software-based method of clustering servers.
 Because application clustering doesn't require specialized hardware, it is usually less expensive to implement than hardware clustering.

 Continue Reading About hardware clustering